- Learn how to move like a Carnaval dancer

 To get there, your guide will lead you through the streets and alleys of the community, a perfect introduction to the cultural importance of this area and its history of expression and resistance through art.
 Along the way, you'll pass spectacular viewpoints, where you can see Guanabara Bay and the Sugar Loaf.

-In the morning you will live the Carnival experience!
-There is nothing more representative of Brazil than the Carnival in Rio de Janeiro, an annual event that attracts people from all over the world.
-During Carnival, colors, music, and costumes parade before the eyes radiating the joy and warmth of the Brazilian people.
+In the morning, you will live the carnival experience!
+There is nothing more representative of Brazil than the Carnaval in Rio de Janeiro, an annual event that attracts people from all over the world.
+During Carnaval, colors, music, and costumes parade before the eyes, radiating the joy and warmth of the Brazilian people.

-Day 4: Corcovado Peak and Christ the Redeemer - Little Africa
+Day 4: Corcovado Peak & Christ the Redeemer, Little Africa

 The morning begins with a visit to Corcovado Peak and the iconic Christ the Redeemer statue.
-You'll drive to the base of the mountain, where you will take a train through the beautiful, lush Tijuca Forest to the top of Corcovado Peak (2329 feet / 710 m).
-The 124 foot (38 m) high Christ the Redeemer statue is one of the seven wonders of the modern world.
+You'll drive to the base of the mountain, where you will take a train through the beautiful, lush Tijuca Forest to the top of Corcovado Peak (2,329 ft/ 710 m).
+The 124-foot (38-m) high Christ the Redeemer statue is one of the seven wonders of the modern world.
 From there you can get a fantastic panoramic view of the city.

 In addition to exploring the Cais do Volongo, you will have a chance to enjoy Harmony Square (Praça da Harmonia), the immense Ethnicities Mural (the largest of its kind in the world), the Suspended Gardens of Valongo, and San Francisco da Parinha Plaza, with its statue of Mercedes Baptista, the first black classical dancer in Brazil.
 The tour also passes by Pedra da Sal, which is the cradle of samba and religious groups in the city, and a significant monument dedicated to the memory of African slaves in Brazil.